enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 <br />

 The basic GDB commands you will want to use are those we have already demonstrated: setting break points, stepping through execution, and printing values.
 If you are not familiar with GDB already, a quick GDB reference is available [here](http://www.cs.umd.edu/class/spring2014/cmsc414-0201/downloads/gdb-refcard.pdf), and a more in depth GDB tutorial is available [here](http://cs.brown.edu/courses/cs033/docs/guides/gdb.pdf").
-You would find it helpful to be familiar with the &#8220;print&#8221;, &#8220;break&#8221;, and &#8220;step&#8221; commands.
+You would find it helpful to be familiar with the "print", "break", and "step" commands.
 A full [GDB user's manual](http://www.gnu.org/software/gdb/documentation/) is also available.

 <br />